phuein/Tunebot/README.md

 <br>
 ## Files

-[**Author's Note:** Use your own extraneous modules, then patched into the bot!
+[**Author's Note:** Use your own extraneous modules, and patch into the bot.
 Updates will break the code.]

 ####tunebot.py